EUtrilla2002/bare_metal_esp32c3_proyects/README.md

 And https://github.com/cpq/bare-metal-programming-guide

-# In order to build this firmware,Install docker
+# In order to build this firmware:
+- Install docker
 - Install esputil from https://github.com/cpq/esputil

 Use any ESP32-C3 board, for example ESP32-C3-DevKITM-1.